swan-io/use-form/README.md

 ## Validation helper

-In case you want to use several validation functions, there is `combineValidators` helper which can help you to set several validation functions for a field.
-This helper works with sync and async functions (by using promise for async).
+As it's a very common case to use several validation functions per field, we also export a `combineValidators` helper function that allow you to chain sync and async validation functions: it will run them sequentially until an error is returned.

 ```tsx
 import { useForm, combineValidators } from "react-ux-form";